BrinkerVII/sync-apparatus/README.md

 work in progress, it is quite crusty at the moment.

 # Usage
+This project is build with Angular 2, fun

 ## Getting started

 Angular likes being installed globally, so you probably should do that.